Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 • excessive consumption of alcoholic beverages disrupts the central regulation of blood pressure;

-Hypertension syndrome can occur in the following diseases:
+Arterial hypertension syndrome can occur in the following diseases:

 • glomerulonephritis;

-• vasoconstriction of both kidneys;
+• narrowing of the blood vessels of both kidneys;

 • kidney inflammation;